YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 * A process encounters conditions that produce the following operator log messages: BUFOWNERSTUCK, INTERLOCK_FAIL, JNLPROCSTUCK, SHUTDOWN, WRITERSTUCK, MAXJNLQIOLOCKWAIT, MUTEXLCKALERT, SEMWT2LONG, and COMMITWAITPID.

 You can use this as a monitoring facility for processes holding a resource for an unexpected amount of time.
 Typically, for the shell script or command pointed to by ydb_procstuckexec, you would write corrective actions or obtain the stack trace of the troublesome processes (using their PIDs).
-YottaDB passes arguments to the shell command / script in the order specified as follows:
+YottaDB passes arguments to the shell command/script in the order specified as follows:

 * *condition* is the name of the condition.
 For example, BUFOWNERSTUCK, INTERLOCK_FAIL, and so on.